Screen with Two Columns in Salesforce Flow (Detailed Guide)

 Build Multi Column Screen in Salesforce Flows

 6. Configure Columns: Here, we have an Add Column button.
 When we click on it, the column is added to the section.
-We can manage the column width as per our requirements.
+We can manage the column width as needed.

 Screen with Two Columns in Salesforce Flow